-As mentioned on the label, the 125ml or 250ml external gel can become naturally brownish without altering the product qualities.
+As indicated on the label, the 125ml or 250ml gel can naturally turn brown without affecting the product’s qualities.

-The tests carried out in laboratory demonstrated that no microbiological alteration occurred in the brown colouring of the product.
-There is therefore no risk to use the product.
+Laboratory tests have shown that there is no microbiological alteration in the colouring of the product.
+There is therefore no danger in using such a product.

 22. Can our external gel be used as a moisturizer?

-The gel has an astringent effect but provides deep hydration and is used for skin dryness, daily facial and body care, hand and foot gel, hair styling gel, scratches, cracking, slight burns, sunburn, bites.
-If you find your skin still dry, use the repairing cream that contains 70% Aloe vera and sweet almond milk as a complement.
-Both products perfectly match insects and itching.
+The gel has an astringent appearance but provides deep hydration it is used for skin drying, daily facial and body care, hand and foot gel, styling gel, scratches, chapping, slight burns, sunburn, stings.
+If you find your skin still dry, use the repairing cream containing 70% Aloe Vera and sweet almond milk as a supplement.
+The 2 products are perfect for insects and itching.

-Our external gel is completely free of fat and contains no ethyl alcohol (which dries the skin).
+Our external gel is completely fat-free and contains no ethyl alcohol (which dries the skin).